slazav/device2/Readme.md

 experimental setups.
 Previous version was a tcl library ( https://github.com/slazav/tcl-device ) with a few annoying limitations.

-There is a server which work with "devices".
+There is a server which works with "devices".
 They can be physical devices connected in various ways or programs with special interface.
 Each device has a unique name, which is listed in the server configuration file.
 Server knows how to open a device, send it a message and receive answer.